Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Abstract

 \section{Abstract}

 Robustness to noise and outliers is a desirable trait in phase retrieval algorithms for many applications in imaging and signal processing.
-In this paper, we develop a novel robust phase retrieval algorithm based on the minimization of reverse Kullback-Leibler divergence (RKLD) within the Wirtinger Flow (WF) framework.
+In this paper, we develop novel robust phase retrieval algorithms based on the minimization of reverse Kullback-Leibler divergence (RKLD) within the Wirtinger Flow (WF) framework.
 We use RKLD over intensity-only measurements in two distinct ways: \emph{i}) to design a novel initial estimate based on minimum distortion design of spectral estimates, and \emph{ii}) as a loss function for iterative refinement based on WF.
-The RKLD-based loss function offers implicit regularization by processing data at the logarithmic scale and provides the following benefits: suppressing the influence of large magnitude errors and promoting projections orthogonal to noise subspace.
+The RKLD-based loss function offers implicit regularization by processing data at the logarithmic scale and provides the following benefits: suppressing the influence of outliers and promoting projections orthogonal to noise subspace.
+We perform a quantitative analysis demonstrating the robustness of RKLD-based minimization as compared to that of the $\ell_2$ and Poisson loss-based minimization.
 We present three algorithms based on RKLD minimization, including two with truncation schemes to enhance the robustness to significant contamination.
-Our numerical study demonstrates the advantages of our algorithms in terms of sample efficiency, convergence speed, and robustness to outliers over the state-of-the-art techniques using both synthetic and real optical imaging data.
+Our numerical study uses data generated based on synthetic coded diffraction patterns and real optical imaging data.
+The results demonstrate the advantages of our algorithms in terms of sample efficiency, convergence speed, and robustness with respect to outliers over the state-of-the-art techniques.